On the Broadcast Routing Problem in Computer Networks: Conclusion

 \section{Conclusion}

-We have given a new and the first multipath algorithm for broadcast routing (in computer networks).
-We have introduced a mathematical formulation for this problem and called it BRP.
-Then we have solved BRP in outerplanar graphs.
-Future investigations can be trying to prove the NP-hardness of BRP in general graphs and solve it in larger classes than outerplanar graphs.
+We have introduced two mathematical formulations of multipath broadcast routing (in computer networks), namely BRP and rBRP.
+Then we have solved BRP and rBRP in outerplanar graphs.
+Future investigations can be studying the running time complexity of BRP and rBRP in general graphs and solve them in larger classes than outerplanar graphs.

-{ \bf Acknowledgements} The author is grateful to the deanship of Scientific Research at Al Imam Mohammad Ibn Saud Islamic University (IMSIU) for supporting financially this research under the grant No 351223.